neoeahit/Getting_and_Cleaning_Data_Course_Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Steps:

+> Download the data and keep it on your local drive
+> change the workign dir using setwd(<path to this location where u have downloaded expanded the downloaded file>)
-The Script can be executed, at the same level at "UCI HAR Dataset" folder.
+> The Script can be executed, at the same level at "UCI HAR Dataset" folder.